1RaY-1/linux-startup/README.md

 # About
-This bash program makes other bash programs run at startup
+This bash program makes other bash programs startup

 Tested on **Linux Mint, Fedora, Parrot OS**
 # How it works